So, they sold out the big rocket I wanted (Mega Der Red Max) so I decided to print my own!

 I also printed the screw in base my friend designed, and added in the Featherweight GPS tracker I've designed before because this rocket might go very high with the right combination of engines.

 The fins, which are huge, came next.
 This is where things got really complicated!
-I wanted do print using PETG, which I haven't used too much, but kept having problems getting the fins to print without bubbles on the surface.
+I wanted do print using PETG, which is better for heat resistance than PLA but I haven't used it too much.
+However, I kept having problems getting the fins to print without bubbles on the surface.
+I tried printing the fins upright but found the fins easily cracked when I tapped the side on a table.
+I also had trouble with the horizontal prints not sticking to the bed, so resorted to rubbing a glue stick on the area of the print to help with adhesion; frogglicker also recommended getting a 3D printer adhesive weld from Amazon.

 This led to many frustrating weeks trying to adjust the print settings for PETG to get the fins to print.
-In the middle of this, the printer stopped mid print and I ended up having to order a new "print head" (the hot nozzle that extrudes the melted filament) which arrived just in time for Halloween.
+I tried "ironing" to smooth the surface, which didn't work.
+I adjusted the speed, the temperature, tried with and without ironing, etc. In the middle of this, the printer stopped mid print and I ended up having to order a new "print head" (the hot nozzle that extrudes the melted filament) which arrived just in time for Halloween.
 I also had to order a Creality Filament Dryer/Filament Storage Box which removes water from PETG so it prints better.
 This became more of a problem when dealing with overnight or multi-day prints.
-Finally, the first week of November, I was able to print a clean fin!
+Finally, the first week of November, I was able to print a clean fin by reverting to the default PETG settings, changing the filament temperature to 230 C per the PETG packaging and coating the bed with a glue stick!

 Successful printing of 8 mm thick Mega Der Red Max fin

 I quickly set up and printed two more fins using these settings (9 hours each print)!
 Next, I printed centering rings.
-My friend had sent files to print a single 38 mm engine, but I decided to stick with the original Estes style with three 29 mm engines (3 X E16-4 or 3 X F15-4).
-I designed a centering for three engines in Tinkercad then printed three.
+My friend had sent files to print a single 38 mm engine, but I decided to stick with the original Estes style with three 29 mm engines (3 X E16-4 or 3 X F15-4) since I don’t have much experience with the really large engines; I also bought an 8 pack of F15-4’s so am eager to try clustering them.
+I designed a centering ring for three engines in Tinkercad then printed three.

 Test fitting a three engine centering ring

-One of the centering rings is designed to fit in the notch in the fin base for extra stability.
+One of the centering rings is designed to fit in the notch between halves of the fin tab for extra stability.

 I printed screw on engine retainers using black PETG, and printed a black bottom centering ring to keep the black on red look.